Help Treat Your Chronic Gastritis with these Homemade Remedies

-Gastritis can arise from any number of other issues, including stress, the consumption of medications such as aspirin, excess consumption of coffee or alcoholic beverages, or extremely spicy foods.
+Chronic gastritis can arise from many issues.
+They include stress, the consumption of medications such as aspirin, excess consumption of coffee or alcoholic beverages, or eating extremely spicy foods.

-Gastritis is an inflammation of the stomach, and its symptoms include loss of appetite, heartburn and acid reflux, stomachaches, and even vomiting.
+Gastritis is an inflammation of the stomach.
+Its symptoms include loss of appetite, heartburn and acid reflux, stomachaches, and even vomiting.

 If I suffer from gastritis, what foods can/should I eat?

-When you suffer from gastritis, you should be careful with the foods you eat.
-Certain foods are known to prevent recovery or even worsen this condition.
+If you suffer from gastritis, you should be careful with the foods you eat.
+This is because certain foods can worsen this condition.

-The first and foremost step you should keep in mind is to maintain a normal calorie intake to ensure you are getting all the nutrients your body needs, as well as to avoid vomiting, heartburn, and acid reflux.
+First of all, you should keep in mind that you should maintain a normal calorie intake.
+This way, you ensure you’re getting all the nutrients your body needs.
+In addition, this may help reduce your chances of vomiting, heartburn, and acid reflux.

-The consumption of fresh fruit is extremely important for those suffering from gastritis.
-Of these, the most highly recommended are papaya, pineapple.
-Ginger, coconut water, and licorice tea can also be beneficial, and as always it is important to try to consume a full eight glasses of water per day in order to stay well-hydrated!
+People who suffer from chronic gastritis should consume fresh fruit.
+The most recommended ones are papaya and pineapple.
+Ginger, coconut water, and licorice tea may also be beneficial.
+In addition, it’s important to try to consume eight glasses of water per day in order to stay well-hydrated!

 To start the day with a healthy and nutritious breakfast, we recommend oatmeal and honey, yogurt with banana slices, or pineapple slices with dry papaya seeds or other nuts and seeds of your preference.
-These foods go a long way towards the alleviation of chronic gastritis and stomach ulcers.
+These foods may help relieve and treat chronic gastritis and stomach ulcers.

-If you have a juicer, another remedy to try is a glass of parsley juice with a touch of salt and black pepper daily.
+If you have a juicer, another remedy to try is a glass of parsley juice with a touch of salt and black pepper every day.

-The first step is to get oneself used to drinking between meals and to get in the habit of drinking a glass of warm water with two tablespoons of honey mixed in on a daily basis.
+The first step is to get into the habit of drinking a glass of warm water with two tablespoons of honey on a daily basis.

 Another easy remedy to take in the morning is to mix a single tablespoon of warm olive oil into a glass of milk.
-We know, we know – it might not be the most pleasant of flavors, but it is extremely effective at eliminating those irritating symptoms!
+We know, we know – they might not taste good.
+However, they may help relieve your symptoms!

-Yet another great fix for keeping your gastritis under control is a half-teaspoon of green cardamom seeds, fennel, and cinnamon lightly fried in a saucepan for thirty seconds.
+Another great fix to help keep your gastritis under control is a half-teaspoon of green cardamom seeds, fennel, and cinnamon lightly fried in a saucepan for thirty seconds.

 What foods should I avoid?

-Without a doubt, if you struggle with strong and/or frequent symptoms of gastritis, the foods that should definitely be avoided are as follows:
+Without a doubt, if you struggle with strong and/or frequent symptoms of gastritis, you should avoid the following foods:

 - Acidic juices.